bhishekarora/FIDS/README.md

 Run `ng serve --port 8081` for a dev server.
 Navigate to `http://localhost:8081/`.

-Handwritten by Abhishek Arora, pls provide credit while using this
+Handwritten by Abhishek Arora, reach out to me on arora.abhishek@outlook.com for a copy of codebase or support.